mbroton/chatgpt-api/README.md

 ## Disclaimer

 This is a personal project, not affiliated in any way with OpenAI.
-If you have any objections, please contact @mbroton.
+If you have any objections, please contact me.